dsagman/picat/readme.md

 #### SAT, Boolean Satisfiability (Integer)

-Converts a constraint problem into propositional logic via a Boolean algebra expression composed of *ands* and *ors*.
+SAT converts a constraint problem into propositional logic via a Boolean algebra expression composed of *ands* and *ors*.
 This representation of the problem with only ^ (and) and v (or) is known as Conjunctive Normal Form or Clause Normal Form (CNF).

 SAT solvers rely on an extensive body of computer science research that shows the equivalence of many NP-Hard problems to both each other and to SAT.
 And that according to the [Cook-Levin](https://en.wikipedia.org/wiki/Cook%E2%80%93Levin_theorem) theorem, "Any problem in NP can be reduced in polynomial time by a deterministic Turing machine to the Boolean satisfiability problem."